Where do oryxes live?

 What is an oryx?

-The oryx is a large antelope with long, spear-like horns.
-It is a true desert animal, with a thick, horse-like neck; a short mane; and a compact, muscular body.
-A defined pattern of black markings that contrast with the white face and fawn-colored body are prominently displayed in dominance rituals to emphasize the length of horns and strength of the shoulders.
+There are four species of oryx living in Africa and the middle east.
+They are large antelopes with long, spear-like horns — with the Gemsbok (Oryx gazella) being the largest of the oryx species.
+They are a true desert animal, with a thick, horse-like neck; a short mane; and a compact, muscular body.
+A defined pattern of black markings that contrast with their white face and fawn-colored body are prominently displayed during dominance rituals to emphasize the length of their horns and the strength of their shoulders.

 Oryxes eat smart.